sandeepnkulkarni/dotnetcore-tutorials/_posts/2020-06-18-create-self-contained-dotnetcore-docker-image.md

 date: 2020-06-18 16:00:00 +0530
 ---

-# Create self-contained .Net Core console application docker image

-Refer to [Create new .Net core console application on Ubuntu](2020-06-17-create-new-dotnetcore-console-app-on-ubuntu.md) to understand basics about how to create .Net Core console application.
-We will reuse the application created here.
+Refer to [Create your first .Net Core console application on Ubuntu](2020-06-17-create-first-dotnetcore-console-app-on-ubuntu.md) to understand basics about how to create .Net Core console application.
+We will re-use the application created here.

 ## Publish self-contained application